Wishing you knew more about Aboriginal culture? Search no more.

 And no-one in the health service had given any cultural training for the staff so they could feel the generosity of this sweet gift of inclusiveness."

-How to prevent diabetes?
+How can you prevent diabetes?

-A few simple things can reduce the risk of developing Type 2 diabetes.
+A few simple things can reduce the risk of developing Type 2 diabetes:

 - Lose weight if you are overweight.
 As little as 3 to 5% of your weight can make a difference.